Kalman Filtering over Fading Channels: Zero-One Laws and Almost Sure Stabilities: Conclusions

 \section{Conclusions}

 We have studied the stability, from the probabilistic perspective, of Kalman filtering with random packet dropouts.
 The packet dropouts were modeled by a $*$-mixing model, whereby the occurrence of any two packet drops can be considered approximately ``independent'' as they are sufficiently far apart from each other.
 We defined (absolutely) upper and lower a.s. stabilities of the considered filtering systems.
-We established a zero-one law of upper and lower a.s. stabilities for {general} LTI systems, which makes the upper and lower a.s. instabilities meaningful definitions, and when the filtering system is one-step observable, we showed that the absolutely upper and lower a.s. stabilities can also be interpreted using a zero-one law.
+We established a zero--one law of upper and lower a.s. stabilities for {general} LTI systems, which makes the upper and lower a.s. instabilities meaningful definitions, and when the filtering system is one--step observable, we showed that the absolutely upper and lower a.s. stabilities can also be interpreted using a zero--one law.
 To answer the ``zero or one'' question, we presented stability conditions for {general} LTI systems.
-When the system is one-step observable, it was further shown that absolutely a.s. stability is equivalent to a.s. one, both of which are guaranteed by a necessary and sufficient condition in terms of packet arrival rates.
-Finally, for the so-called non-degenerate systems, a necessary and sufficient upper a.s. stability condition was given.
+When the system is one--step observable, it was further shown that absolutely a.s. stability is equivalent to a.s. one, both of which are guaranteed by a necessary and sufficient condition in terms of packet arrival rates.
+Finally, for the so--called non--degenerate systems, a necessary and sufficient upper a.s. stability condition was given.